schen0x/AutoRecon/README.md

 1. Clone the repo
 2. Run the script `./docker-wrapper/system-dep/build-dep.sh`.
 The script will build a docker image containing Kali OS and stable tools that the AutoRecon depends on.
 3. Run the script `./docker-wrapper/build-recon.sh`.
 The script will pull this repo and build autorecon.
+4. Run `sudo docker image ls`, to check the images we just built.

 ## USE DOCKER, PROs and CONs